MidnattLantern/hidoc/TESTING.md

 The first encounter with "undefined" data was happening on development during watch project.
 Instead of facing the problem imediatelly, the other componentes were coded to see if there's a pattern to this problem.
 For popular artists: TypeErrpr: `populatArtists.restults` is undefined.
 Theory: Because the API don't use generics, HiDoc shouldn't reference the code for the Moments tutorial.

+Unable to watch project
+---
+Attempting to watch any project return a 400 error.
+Note cause: project in `const {data} = await axiosRes.post('/watch-projects/', {project:id});` don't seem to be correct?
+Theory: Because this API don't use generic views, this use case isn't appropriate.
+Note: the API does update when you click watch the first time, then the page goes blank.
+Note: "project" in `const {data} = await axiosRes.post('/watch-projects/', {project:id});` is correct. "project" make the API update the data in a way that seem to make sense.